top of page

 ABOUT ME

 My fascination with the universe started in first grade when I learned about the solar system.
 That interest developed into a career path when I attended my first college physics class as a high school early college student.
+During my undergraduate years at UNC-Chapel Hill, I became active in outreach through Carolina Women in Physics of which I eventually became a co-president in my final year.

 EDUCATION